 Motion Planning, Analysis and Synthesis.
 We humans have amazing motion planning skills which are very difficult to be encoded by current algorithms, especially when it involves interactions with the environment.
 Think putting on clothes for example.
 The complexity of this motion planning problem goes up exponentially when the environment just gets mildly complex.
 My research interest in this area is to find good representations (topological, geometric, etc.) to enable algorithms to find solutions easily.
 Examples can be found here, here and here.

 Scene Analysis.
 In today's renaissance of Virtual Reality, the urge of understanding the virtual world is as much desired as the the understanding of the real world.
-My research interest in this area is to leverage geometric and topological knowledge to describe the virtual world so that alrogrithms can be designed for applications such as virtual agents, design, search, etc. Examples can be found here.
+My research interest in this area is to leverage geometric and topological knowledge to describe the virtual world so that alrogrithms can be designed for applications such as virtual agents, design, search, etc. Examples can be found here and here.

 Other topics.
 I am also in general intersted in other graphics topics (geometric processing, visualization, physical simulation), machine learning (non-parametric Bayesian models, Deep Learning, Reinforcement Learning), and computer vision(crowd analysis, tracking).